simipa/spotify_playlist/README.md

-script that generates a spotify playlist of your liked youtube songs
+script that generates a spotify playlist of liked youtube songs